XSS3cut10n3r/My-NSA-Codebreaker-2025/task2.md

-# Task 2 - The hunt continues - (Network Forensics)
+# Task 2 - The Hunt Continues - (Network Forensics)

 > With your help, the team concludes that there was clearly a sophisticated piece of malware installed on that endpoint that was generating some network traffic.
 Fortunately, DAFIN-SOC also has an IDS which retained the recent network traffic in this segment.